 Common Misconceptions About Spouse Exemption

 Clarifying common misconceptions about spouse exemption is essential for UK residents planning their estates.
-When it comes to spouse exemption in the context of inheritance tax in the UK, several misconceptions can lead to confusion and potential tax liabilities.
+Several widespread misunderstandings can lead to poor decisions and unexpected IHT liabilities.

 Misunderstanding the ‘Last Surviving Spouse’